 - 1. Sounding Board: This covers suggestions, proposals, or opinions regarding public health policy, legislation, practice, and research.
 Articles may be submitted or invited, and the text is limited to 2,500 words. - Review Article: Reviews and comments of articles on progress in any field of public health.
-Submitted or invited, the text is limited to 4,000 words, excluding tables, figures, and refer-
+Submitted or invited, the text is limited to 4,000 words, excluding tables, figures, and references.
+The total number of tables and figures should be no more than six.

-- ences.
-The total number of tables and figures should be no more than six. - 3.
-Original Article: Submitted paper to document results of original research.
+- 3. Original Article: Submitted paper to document results of original research.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 4.
-Short Communication: Concise but complete descriptions of limited investigations, which will not be included in a later paper.
-The text is limited to 1,000 words, excluding tables, figures, and references.
-The total number of tables and figures should be no more than two.
-The number of references is limited to 10. - 5.
 Public Health Report: Reports of processes and important findings within public health practice.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
-The total number of tables and figures should be no more than six. - 6.
-Research Note: Submitted paper to report important results of research and/or analysis of public health issues.
-The material should not have been previously published elsewhere, except in a preliminary form.
-The text is limited to 3,500 words, excluding tables, figures, and references.
-Total number of tables and figures should be no more than six. - 7.
+The total number of tables and figures should be no more than six. - 5.
 Information: Submitted paper which is very much informative and/or contains original data useful for public health.
 The text is limited to 3,500 words, excluding tables, figures, and references.
-The total number of tables and figures should be no more than six. - 8.
-Letter: Opinions on various topics from members of the Society are welcome.
+The total number of tables and figures should be no more than six. - Letter: Opinions on various topics from members of the Society are welcome.
 However, to be considered for publication, a manuscript should be pertinent, factual and concise.
 The text is limited to 600 words with no tables or figures.